whosonfirst/go-whosonfirst-spatial-sqlite/README.md

 The goal is to have a package that conforms to the [database.SpatialDatabase](https://github.com/whosonfirst/go-whosonfirst-spatial#spatialdatabase) interface using [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) and SQLite's [RTree](https://www.sqlite.org/rtree.html) extension.

-Also, this is not as fast as it should be.
-This is largely with the way WOF records are inflated and passed around in order to support GeoJSON output.
-There is [an open ticket](https://github.com/whosonfirst/go-whosonfirst-spatial-sqlite/issues/2) to address this.

 ## Databases

 This code depends on (4) tables as indexed by the `go-whosonfirst-sqlite-features` package:

 * [rtree](https://github.com/whosonfirst/go-whosonfirst-sqlite-features#rtree) - this table is used to perform point-in-polygon spatial queries.
 * [spr](https://github.com/whosonfirst/go-whosonfirst-sqlite-features#spr) - this table is used to generate [standard place response](#) (SPR) results.
-* [geometry](https://github.com/whosonfirst/go-whosonfirst-sqlite-features#geometry) - this table is used to append geometries to GeoJSON-formatted results.
-* [properties](https://github.com/whosonfirst/go-whosonfirst-sqlite-features#properties) - this table is used to append extra properties (to the SPR response) for GeoJSON-formatted results.
+* [properties](https://github.com/whosonfirst/go-whosonfirst-sqlite-features#properties) - this table is used to append extra properties (to the SPR response) for `spatial.PropertiesResponseResults` responses.

-The `go-whosonfirst-sqlite-features` package also indexes a `geojson` table  but it turns out that retrieving, and parsing, properties and geometries from their own tables is faster.

 Here's an example of the creating a compatible SQLite database for all the [administative data in Canada](https://github.com/whosonfirst-data/whosonfirst-data-admin-ca) using the `wof-sqlite-index-features` tool which is part of the [go-whosonfirst-sqlite-features-index](https://github.com/whosonfirst/go-whosonfirst-sqlite-features-index) package: